romanzrv/feed-z/README.md

-# Irrigate-Z: An automated irrigation system
+# Feed-Z: An automated irrigation system

 System for auto-feed your fish made with arduino